-The UK has opened its first outdoor picnic area dedicated to music with social distancing.
+The United Kingdom has opened its first outdoor music venue with social distancing.

 Located in Newcastle on Gosforth Park, Virgin Money Unity can accommodate 2.500 spectators on 500 social remote viewing platforms for post Covid concerts.